simonrus/about/_posts/2020-07-05-PGM-p2-w2-BP-In-CliqueTrees.md

 If there is no cluster, that contains Z and X together, we need to find cluster with Z and propagate messages along path to clique, containing Z

-If we have caching, it can be cheap, because we can recalculates only messages that are along the path
+If we have caching, it can be cheap, because we can recalculate only messages that are along the path

 Reference: [And more quieries](https://www.coursera.org/learn/probabilistic-graphical-models-2-inference/lecture/Jm0AM/clique-tree-algorithm-computation)